kvvloten/samba_integrations/mail/thunderbird_config/README.md

 Single indicates whether the attribute can store one value or multiple.

 The attribute `mail` stores the domain mail-address, i.e. <user>@<ad-domain>, this is probably an internal address not usable on the internet.
-`proxyAddresses` is the attribute used for all external (internet) mailboxes a uses has.
+`proxyAddresses` is the attribute used for all external (internet) mailboxes a user has.

 `primaryInternationalISDNNumber` should contain a string `collected_addressbook=<ID>`, this allows Thunderbird to store collected addresses on the SOGO Carddav server.

-`primaryTelexNumber` should contain a string: `mailconfig=true|false` to allow per user enable/disable of MailConfig, do note that this attribute is only relevant when MailConfig is configured to use it.
+`primaryTelexNumber` should contain a string: `mailconfig=true|false` to allow per user enable/disable of MailConfig, do note that this attribute is only relevant when MailConfig is configured to check LDAP for this per user setting.

-## Group object, Mail - shared mailbox
+#### Group object, Mail - shared mailbox
 The name of a group for a shared-mailbox (`samAccountName`) should start with `mail_box-` to be recognized as a shared-mailbox.